renaudfv/scvr/README.md

 # scvr
-Virtual reality Soundcloud player.
+Virtual reality SoundCloud player.
 It was first meant to be used with the Google Cardboard as a standalone app, but will now persue in the state of a web app.

 You can try a demo at http://renaudfv.github.io/scvr/.
 Navigation currently works by drag and drop.
 Tracks are played on click events, but listeners are not great for the moment.